Non-perturbative Floquet engineering of the toric-code Hamiltonian and its ground state: Abstract

 \section{Abstract}

 We theoretically propose a quantum simulation scheme for the toric-code Hamiltonian, the paradigmatic model of a quantum spin liquid, based on time-periodic driving.
 We develop a hybrid continuous-digital strategy that exploits the commutativity of different terms in the target Hamiltonian.
 It allows one to realize the required four-body interactions in a nonperturbative way, attaining strong coupling and the suppression of undesired processes.
 In addition, we design an optimal protocol for preparing the topologically ordered ground states with high fidelity.
-A minimal implementation of a topological device and the tools to manipulate it are also discussed.
+A proof-of-principle implementation of a topological device and its use to simulate the topological phase transition are also discussed.
 The proposed scheme finds natural implementation in architectures of superconducting qubits with tuneable couplings.